 Container Closure Integrity Testing of Intravenous Bags

-The VeriPac system provides quantitative test data to ensure leak detection and reduce false positives.
-Regardless of defect location, the vacuum decay system can pick up both large and small defects.
+The VeriPac system provides quantitative test result data to ensure leak detection and reduce false positives.
+Regardless of defect location, the vacuum decay system can detect both large and small defects.
 Case studies have proven that each defect type was tested multiple times to determine defect detection capability.
-While specific tooling for the application is required, testing can be performed with ease.
-The cycle time for the IV bag testing is under 40 seconds and is sensitive and repeatable to 15 microns for both liquid and gas leaks.
-Depending on fill volume and package size, smaller defects can be detected.
+The cycle time for the IV bag testing is fast, sensitive and repeatable for both liquid and gas leaks.

 A range of IV bag test chamber configurations depending on IV bag dimensions, profile (thin vs. thick) and fill volume are available.
 Test sensitivity will depend on fill volume and package size.
 Both standard and customized solutions are available to achieve the optimal inspection solution for each IV bag application.

 VeriPac Technology Benefits:

 - VeriPac solutions leak test the entire IV bag including weld and port regions that are subject to damage and stress